Zebra and Quagga Mussels

 - Their colour may vary from light to dark brown and the shell has obvious “zebra” striping.

 - Quagga mussels grow up to 20 mm in size.
 Its shell is rounder in shape than the zebra mussel and does not sit flat.

-- The color of the quagga shell is pale near its hinge and usually features dark, concentric rings.
+- The colour of the quagga shell is pale near its hinge and usually features dark, concentric rings.

-- Both Zebra and Quagga are dioecious, which means male and female reproductive organs are in separate individuals.
+- Both zebra and quagga are dioecious, which means male and female reproductive organs are found on separate individuals.

 - Males and females release their eggs and sperm simultaneously into the water, where they become fertilized and develop into microscopic larvae (veligers).

 - Within 2-3 weeks they start to develop their shells and byssal threads.

 - They can produce about one million eggs in a spawning season.

 Habitat & Ecology

 - Zebra and quagga mussels will grow very quickly and cover a surface, they tend to be found in areas with high boat activity (ie. dock pilings, nearby buoys).

 - With the help of their byssal threads, they easily attach to boats and water equipment.

 - In cool and moist environments, zebra and quagga mussels can survive up to 30 days out of water.

 - They are typically found in freshwater lakes, rivers, reservoirs, ponds and quarries that reach depths of 10-30 m, but have also been found in brackish waters.